swcarpentry/hg-novice/_episodes/09-remote-repos.md

 ---
-layout: page
-title: Version Control with Mercurial
-subtitle: Remote Repositories
+title: Remote Repositories
+teaching: 10
+exercises: 5
+questions:
+- "FIXME?"
+objectives:
+- "Explain what remote repositories are and why they are useful."
+- "Explain what happens when a remote repository is cloned."
+- "Explain what happens when changes are pushed to or pulled from a remote repository."
+keypoints:
+- "FIXME"
 ---
-> ## Learning Objectives {.objectives}
->
-> * Explain what remote repositories are and why they are useful.
-> * Explain what happens when a remote repository is cloned.
-> * Explain what happens when changes are pushed to or pulled from a remote repository.

 By now it should be obvious that version control is a powerful tool for organizing our own work on our personal laptop or workstation.